 See Publishing Maven Artifacts for some pointers on this maven staging process.

--SNAPSHOT, the artifacts go elsewhere.
-They are put into the apache snapshots repository
+go elsewhere.
+They are put into the Apache snapshots repository directly and

 are immediately available.
-Making a SNAPSHOT release, this is what you want to happen.
+Making a SNAPSHOT release, this is what you want

 If all checks out, next put the version directory up on people.apache.org.
 You will need to sign and fingerprint them before you push them up.
-In the version directory do this:
+In the version directory run the following commands:

 $ for i in *.tar.gz; do echo $i; gpg --print-mds $i > $i.mds ; done $ for i in *.tar.gz; do echo $i; gpg --armor --output $i.asc --detach-sig $i ; done $ cd .. # Presuming our 'version directory' is named 0.96.0RC0, now copy it up to people.apache.org. $ rsync -av 0.96.0RC0 people.apache.org:public_html